cyberpirate22/HIFZ/README.md

 **Translations:** Saheeh International · M.A.S.
 Abdel Haleem · Al-Hilali & Khan · T. Usmani — shown beneath each ayah and veiled with it, so the English can't quietly do your recall for you.

-> **Why no Idris Abkar or Abdul Rashid Sufi?** No free source offers their recitations as verse-by-verse audio — only full-surah files, which the per-ayah repeat engine cannot drill.
-If a per-ayah source appears, adding them is a one-line change (see below).

 <br>